 It was during E3 2017 in June that we first laid eyes on Monster Hunter: World, a new addition to the hugely popular Capcom franchise that is now available on PS4 and Xbox One.
-It's the first time it's set to come out on consoles, following a long history of releases for handheld consoles like the 3DS and PSP.
+It's the first time it's available on consoles, following a long history of releases for handheld consoles like the 3DS and PSP.
 But what about PC?

 Read on to find out more about the PC release date, watch videos of hunters in action and discover everything there is to know about Monster Hunter: World.
 We've taken a more in-depth look at the game in our Monster Hunter: World review if you want to check that out, and outlined our top Monster Hunter: World tips and tricks for new hunters.

 When is Monster Hunter: World coming out?

 When Capcom first took to the stage to announce Monster Hunter World, we didn't let ourselves get too excited because, in the past, Monster Hunter games have generally come out in Japan several months ahead of the UK and US launch.

 However, the company since revealed that it'll be releasing the game worldwide on the same day.
 The exact date, as confirmed at the Tokyo Game Show, was 26 January 2018 for PS4 and Xbox One.

 For those waiting to play Monster Hunter: World on PC, the wait is almost over.
 While it was originally planned to be released in Autumn 2018, Capcom announced in July that Monster Hunter: World for PC will be released on 9 August 2018, months ahead of schedule.